Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators, exponential convergence to equilibrium

-Theorems \ref{existence1} and \ref{existence} give information about the existence of fixed probability measures for the self consistent operators but gives no information on whether they are attractive fixed points.
+Theorems \ref{existence1} and \ref{existence} give information about the existence of fixed probability measures for the self-consistent operators but gives no information on whether they are attractive fixed points.
 In this section we address this question, giving general sufficient conditions for this to hold.
-In the case were the invariant probability measure is attractive, we have that the associated system has convergence to equilibrium in some sense, since iterates of some initial probability measure will converge to the invariant one.
+In the case where the invariant probability measure is attractive we have that the associated system has convergence to equilibrium in some sense, since iterates of some initial probability measure will converge to the invariant one.
 It is important to estimate the speed of this convergence.
-In the case of weak coupling, we will show a set of general conditions implying exponential speed of convergence to equilibrium for self consistent transfer operators.
+In the case of weak coupling we will show a set of general conditions implying exponential speed of convergence to equilibrium for self-consistent transfer operators.